mjordan/islandora_workbench/README.md

 * Well tested
 * Well documented
 * Provides both sensible default configuration values and rich configuration options for power users
-* Run from within a Docker container.
+* Can be run from within a Docker container.

 ## Documentation